 jal

-works similarly to MIPS’s jal
+works a little different from MIPS’s jal

 This is another very short program.
 The jal